 Reheated pizza is great, but more often than not, it comes out soggy with an extra chewy crust and dried-out tomato sauce.
 But that’s only because we’ve been heating it up wrong this whole time!

 If you’re like the average pizza reheater, you probably use the microwave (soggy!) or oven (burnt!).
-But one Reddit user shared a diagram showing the proper way to do it, and the internet is going crazy for this mind-blowingly genius (and super simple) version that maintains the crispy crust and melts the cheese beautifully.
+But back in 2016 one Reddit user shared a diagram showing the proper way to do it, and the internet went crazy for this mind-blowingly genius (and super simple) version that maintains the crispy crust and melts the cheese beautifully.

 The results are a crispy bottom, melty cheese and a moist crust — just like when it came from the oven the first time.